ssardina-research/cfond-asp/README.md

 * Nitin Yadav, Sebastian Sardiña: [A Declarative Approach to Compact Controllers for FOND Planning via Answer Set Programming](https://doi.org/10.3233/FAIA230593).
 ECAI 2023: 2818-2825

+The `benchmarking/` folder contains scripts to facilitate running benchmarks, possibly on a cluster or HPC.
+Refer to file [BENCHMARKING.md](BENCHMARKING.md) for more information.

 ## Requirements

 - Python 3.11 with dependencies as per `requirements.txt`.